 - Representing unaccompanied minors seeking asylum and Special Immigrant Juvenile status in immigration and related state court proceedings;

 - Representing both defensive and affirmative asylum-seekers in immigration proceedings; and

 - Representing a tenant in a landlord tenant dispute presenting novel questions of law.

-Ms. Rubio-Spring’s leadership roles include membership on Goodwin’s local leadership council for the committee on racial and ethnic diversity in Boston and is deeply involved in Goodwin’s diversity and inclusion efforts.
+Ms. Rubio-Spring’s leadership roles include membership on Goodwin’s local leadership council for the committee on racial and ethnic diversity in Boston, and she is deeply involved in Goodwin’s diversity and inclusion efforts.
 In 2016, she was selected to participate in the firm’s inaugural class of the Leadership Council on Legal Diversity’s Pathfinder Program, a program focused on professional development for diverse, high-potential, early-career attorneys.

 Ms. Rubio-Spring is actively involved in the community and is a member of the American Bar Association, the Hispanic National Bar Association, and the Boston Bar Association.
 She serves on the leadership team of the Hispanic National Bar Association as a Deputy Region I President.
 She also serves on the Steering Committee for the Boston Bar Association’s Commercial and Business Litigation Section.
 In addition, she serves as a member of the Board of Directors of Project Citizenship, a Boston-based non-profit whose mission is to break down barriers for legal permanent residents to become United States citizens.